 NOT SMOOTH/BUMPY = high porosity

 I Hate My Hair – 1 Step to End Your Frustration: POROSITY HAIR TYPES

 Porosity hair types determine how your hair absorbs/retains moisture and effects your hairs interaction with products.
 Knowing your hair porosity type can help you better understand how to treat your hair and for how long.

-- May have dandruff, but your hair/scalp feel dirty
+- May not have dandruff, but your hair/scalp feel dirty.

 Okay, moving on…

 Now that you are armed with some data, let’s get into the how!
 How do you treat your hair type?

 I Hate My Hair – 1 Step to End Your Frustration: POROSITY TYPE TREATMENTS

 Because your hair absorbs moisture in a certain way it is going to react to products and processes in a specific fashion too.
 For all hair types I recommend regular deep conditioning, air drying 75-80% of your hair before blow drying whenever possible, only using a hair pick/wide tooth comb on wet hair and limit how often you wash your hair – utilizing dry shampoos when possible.

 LOW POROSITY HAIR TREATMENTS